Zalasus/opendrakan/doc/net_protocol.md

 server.

 ### Global database table entry (reliable, downlink)
 Transmits one entry of the global DB index table.
-For simplicity, the total number of entries in the table is sent in every packet.
 ```
-u32 total_entries;
 u32 global_index;
 u8  path[]; // path of db file, w/o extension, relative to engine root. size derived from packet size
 ```

 ### Load level (reliable, downlink)
+The total number of databases that are loaded is included in this packet so the client can verify that it received a complete database table.
 ```
+u32 total_loaded_db_count;
 u8 level_path[]; // relative to engine root
 ```